twills864/Valkyrie-Undying/README.md

 # Valkyrie Undying
 A 2-D mobile arcade space shooter inspired both by classics like Galaga, and also by modern roguelikes such as Risk of Rain.
-Fight a horde enemy spaceships using an ever-increasing stockpile of powerups, and whatever heavy weapons you can find.
+Fight a horde of enemy spaceships using an ever-increasing stockpile of powerups, and whatever heavy weapons you can find.

 Valkyrie Undying currently features:<br/>
 - 7 unique enemies